emann615/Wireshark-Challenge-Carnage/README.md

 ### Q14) What are the first eleven characters that the victim host sends out to the malicious domain involved in the post-infection traffic?

-If I look back at the TCP stream at the POST request, I can see the first eleven characters.
+I went back to the TCP stream and saw the first eleven characters of the POST request.

 <img src="https://github.com/emann615/emann615/assets/117882385/a27f556e-fe97-4302-acec-290b72ee503e" height="60%" width="60%"/>
 </br>